nichodges/sprklst/sparklist-nic.md

 '@lunchcutter' - An instagram account that just posts photos of other peoples lunches.
 Also with a photo of their reaction as you take the photo of their lunch.

 InterceptBox - A menu bar app that you enable when you're on a projector and need to have your inbox visible.
 Switch it on and any new emails get diverted to a folder - rather than to the Inbox for the whole room to see.

+SevenDays - Connect your social apps (FB, Instagram, etc.), choose the people who you really, truly, actually care about.
+Then stop checking those social networks.
+SevenDays will send you a summary of what the people you care about have been doing every Saturday morning.